 Single acting cylinders, such as Parker's P1P Series, are typically used for applications where work is done only in one direction, such as clamping, positioning, marking, stroking and light assembly operations.

-- Slight reduction of thrust due to the opposing spring force
+A slight reduction of thrust due to the opposing spring force.

 Double acting cylinders

 A double acting pneumatic cylinder is one where the thrust, or output force, is developed in both extending and retracting directions.
 Double acting cylinders have a port at each end and move the piston forward and back by alternating the port that receives the high-pressure air, necessary when a load must be moved in both directions such as opening and closing a gate.